 This post contains affiliate links.
 Read my disclosure policy here.

 Make your barbecue complete by putting these Vegan Baked Beans on the table!
-This smoky and flavorful side dish is easy to prepare and it's all made in one pot.
-It’s also a freezer-friendly recipe and perfect for family dinners or Sunday meal prep.
+This smoky, flavorful side dish is easy to prepare and made in one pot.
+It’s also a freezer-friendly recipe, perfect for family dinners or Sunday meal prep.

 Push the store-bought version aside and fill up on these rich and tasty Vegan Baked Beans!
 This easy side dish will bring depths of flavor to all of your favorite meals.
 My family loves them alongside my vegan mac n' cheese and skillet cornbread.